showlab/computer_use_ootb/README.md

-# Computer Use - OOTB
+# Computer Use - OOTB MacOS working version (tested on m1 retina)

 ## 🌟 Overview
 This is an out-of-the-box (OOTB) solution for Claude's new Computer Use APIs.